mark-hahn/box-edit/README.md

 An Atom package to edit rectangular areas; supports short lines.

 Box-edit provides for selecting and editing a box (rectangular area) of text in the Atom editor.
 When in box mode the Atom cursors disappear and a new red box cursor takes over.
 You can cut, paste, insert, etc., on a box instead of character strings.
-Box-edit supports virtual spaces to the right of lines which solves a problem found in line-cursor-based rectangular selection tools.
+Box-edit supports virtual spaces to the right of lines which solves a problem found in rectangular selection tools that use Atom cursors/selections.

 ### Features